 Creston Residence offers accommodation to 25 undergraduate and graduate women students.
 Activities and tutorials are open to non-resident students.
-The spiritual activities offered at Creston are entrusted to the Women's Section of Opus Dei.
+The activities of a spiritual nature are entrusted to Opus Dei, a personal prelature of the Catholic Church.
 Enquiries: 36 High Street, Randwick 2031.
 Telephone (02) 398 5693.